Engineering

 The steam engine, the major driver in the Industrial Revolution, underscores the importance of engineering in modern history.
 This beam engine is on display in the Technical University of Madrid.

-Engineering is the practice of using natural science, mathematics, and the engineering design process to solve problems within technology, increase efficiency and productivity, and improve systems.
+Engineering is the practice of systematically applying natural science and mathematics to design and improve systems, devices, or processes that solve problems under constraints.
+It is typically motivated by satisfying human needs, resulting in creations such as bridges, engines, smartphones, pacemakers, the internet, spacecraft, and washing machines.
+Engineering involves balancing competing demands such as safety, performance, aesthetics, cost, laws and regulations, and time, while operating within fundamental limits such as the laws of physics.

 The traditional disciplines of engineering are civil, mechanical, electrical, and chemical.
 The academic discipline of engineering encompasses a broad range of more specialized subfields, and each can have a more specific emphasis for applications of mathematics and science.
-In turn, modern engineering practice spans multiple fields of engineering, which include designing and improving infrastructure, machinery, vehicles, electronics, materials, and energy systems.
-For related terms, see glossary of engineering.
+Modern engineering practice follows the engineering design process and spans multiple fields, which include designing and improving infrastructure, machinery, vehicles, electronics, materials, and energy systems.

 As a human endeavor, engineering has existed since ancient times, starting with the six classic simple machines.
 Examples of large-scale engineering projects from antiquity include impressive structures like the pyramids, elegant temples such as the Parthenon, and water conveyances like hulled watercraft, canals, and the Roman aqueduct.
 Early machines were powered by humans and animals, then later by wind.
 Machines of war were invented for siegecraft.
 In Europe, the scientific and industrial revolutions advanced engineering into a scientific profession and resulted in continuing technological improvements.
 The steam engine provided much greater power than animals, leading to mechanical propulsion for ships and railways.
 Further scientific advances resulted in the application of engineering to electrical, chemical, and aerospace requirements, plus the use of new materials for greater efficiencies.

 The word engineering is derived from the Latin ingenium.
 Engineers typically follow a code of ethics that favors honesty and integrity, while being dedicated to public safety and welfare.
-Engineering tasks involve finding optimal solutions based on constraints, with testing and simulations being used prior to production.
+Engineering tasks involve finding optimal solutions to constrained problems, with testing and simulations being used prior to production.
 When a deployed product fails, forensic engineering is used to determine what went wrong in order to find a fix.
 Much of this product lifecycle management is now assisted with computer software, from design to testing and manufacturing.
-At larger scales, this process normally funded by a company, multiple investors, or the government, so a knowledge of economics and business practices is needed.
+At larger scales, this process is normally funded by a company, multiple investors, or the government, so a knowledge of economics and business practices is needed.